Nael-Studio/nael-platform/README.md

 ## Module Documentation

-Nael Platform is built around a modular architecture where each package provides focused functionality while integrating seamlessly through dependency injection.
+Nael Framework is built around a modular architecture where each package provides focused functionality while integrating seamlessly through dependency injection.
 Below is comprehensive documentation for each module.

 ### Core Module (`@nl-framework/core`)